 Medical Malpractice Doesn’t Skip the Rich and Famous

-Posted by Brian Ketterer on Mar 15, 2015 in Medical Malpractice
+Posted by Brian Ketterer on March 15, 2015 in Medical Malpractice Blog Posts

 Details that have emerged about what happened to Joan Rivers during the routine procedure that led to her death would make anyone sick.
 Unfortunately, it happens all the time.
 It’s called medical malpractice and it claims the lives of thousands of Americans each year.

 The overwhelming majority of physicians treat their patients with the utmost care and respect.
 But like any profession, there are some who are sloppy, careless or negligent in their job, leading to life altering (and some times life ending) errors.
 This particular case illustrates that medical malpractice can happen to anyone – rich and famous, poor and ordinary.
 Even an expensive and fashionable clinic on Manhattan’s Upper East Side and doctors described by some as “celebrities” themselves were no protection to Ms. Rivers against carelessness, recklessness and mismanagement resulting in her death.

 So-called “tort reform” and limits on damage awards related to pain and suffering were supposed to make health care cheaper and better, according to proponents.
 From my work on medical malpractice cases, I know this is a complete and total lie.
 Blanket protections and caps on recovery have not resulted in better medicine, but rather, poorer patient care.
 And is anyone out there paying less for their medical care?